-Food for Life Catering Mark Standards Committee members
+Opportunities on the Food for Life Catering Mark Standards Committee

-The Food for Life Catering Mark recognises best practice amongst caterers and the food service industry.
-Over 750,000 Catering Mark accredited meals are now served each day.
+Our Food for Life Catering Mark recognises best practice amongst caterers and the food service industry.
+Over 900,000 accredited meals are served every week day in schools, hospitals, universities, care homes, children’s nurseries and many other settings.
 The bronze, silver and gold standards encourage and reward the use of fresh, healthy, local and organic food.

-Terms of reference for the Catering Mark Standards Committee and further information about the role are available from Christine Williams, Standards Administrator; at firstname.lastname@example.org.
-Applicants should submit a CV and covering letter, describing why they are interested in the role and how they fulfil the person specification, to reach us by Monday 17 June 2013.
+Applicants should submit a CV and covering letter, describing why you are interested in the position and how you fulfil the role profile, to reach us by 5pm on Monday7 July.